CACB Awards

 Winner Statement

-CACB is pleased to announce that Dr. Curtis Oleschuk will be receiving the 2023 CACB Award for Outstanding Service to the Profession of Clinical Biochemistry.
+CACB is pleased to announce that Dr. Jawahar (Jay) Kalra will be receiving the 2025 CACB Award for Outstanding Service to the Profession of Clinical Biochemistry.
 This award recognizes an individual who has made unique and significant contributions to laboratory medicine.

 Past Winners